microsoft/teams-ai/dotnet/samples/04.ai.e.chainedActions.devOpsBot/README.md

 **As prerequisites**

-1. Prepare your own Azure OpenAI service and Azure AI Content Safety service.
+1. Prepare your own Azure OpenAI service.
-1. Modify source code `Program.cs`, comment out the "*#Use OpenAI*" part, and uncomment the "*#Use Azure OpenAI and Azure Content Safety*" part.
+1. Modify source code `Program.cs`, comment out the "*#Use OpenAI*" part, and uncomment the "*#Use Azure OpenAI*" part.

 **For Local Debug (F5) with Teams Toolkit for Visual Studio**